mattfelten/front-end-questions/README.md

 * What's your ideal position?
 * What would you be excited to do here?
 * What do you think the future of your career will be?
+* What kind of salary are you looking for?

 ## In Person Interview